gaiaengineer/freecodecamp/README.md

 ### Credits

-All the texts are taken from my real portfolio: <a href="www.olgaalexeeva.com">Olga's portfolio</a>.
-GitHub icon is provided by <a href="https://www.flaticon.com/free-icons/github" title="github icons">Github icons created by Pixel Buddha - Flaticon</a>.
+All the texts are taken from my real portfolio: www.olgaalexeeva.com GitHub icon is provided by <a href="https://www.flaticon.com/free-icons/github" title="github icons">Github icons created by Pixel Buddha - Flaticon</a>.

 ## MIT License